one-zero-eight/search/src/modules/eduwiki/eduwiki_content.md

 the library system of the University within 5 (five) days after the defense, except for the
 works:

-containing the information being a state secret;containing information that has current or potential commercial value (production,
+* containing the information being a state secret;
+* containing information that has current or potential commercial value (production,

 technical, economic, organizational) for the rightsholder due to it being unknown to third parties, and other data (including the results of intellectual activity in the scientific